sariths/PyRad/README.md

  - direct process management (no intermediate shell calls)
  - immune to whitespace in file names
  - tamper-proof use of temporary files
+ - instrumented for building a single-file *.exe with pyinstaller

 ###Currently implemented
  * **falsecolor.py** - Make a false color Radiance picture